Yahialqur/GeraltofRivia-Minigame/README.md

 # GeraltofRivia-Minigame

 A text based minigame I made as a personal project.
+The game was written in java using the eclipse IDE.

 ## How to Run the Game:
 ### On windows PC: